The HOMFLY-PT polynomial and HZ factorisation: Homological relation between Kh and HZ

-Khovanov homology (Kh) is the categorification of the Jones polynomial.
-It is a doubly graded theory, which is constructed in a way such that the (unnormalised) Jones polynomial takes the role of the graded Euler characteristic \cite{Khovanov,Bar-Natan}.
-In this section, we establish a connection between the factorised HZ transform of the HOMFLY--PT polynomial and Khovanov homology.
-This is based on the observation that the exponents of $q$ in the numerator and denominator of the HZ for a given knot or link, coincide with the values of $j$ appearing in the rows of its Khovanov homology table \cite{Bar-Natan,Bar-Natan1}.
-In the follow-up paper \cite{PetrouII}, a possible generalisation of this connection applicable to non-factorised cases will be discussed.
+Khovanov homology (Kh) is a knot invariant that can be thought of as the categorification of the Jones polynomial.
+It is a doubly graded (co)homology theory, which is constructed in a way such that the (unnormalised) Jones polynomial takes the role of the graded Euler characteristic \cite{Khovanov,Bar-Natan}.
+Both the HOMFLY--PT polynomial and Khovanov homology are strong knot invariants that generalise the Jones polynomial, but they are sensitive to different aspects of knots and are apriori unrelated to each other.
+In this section, we establish a connection between Khovanov homology and the exponents of $q$ in the factorised HZ function, by associating them to the gradings of the non-trivial homology groups, as explained in the sequel.

-A Khovanov table contains the dimensions of the non-trivial doubly graded homology groups $H^{r,j}$ and can be derived from a graphical analysis, using the Khovanov cube, as explained in \cite{Bar-Natan1}.
-With this information, one can build the Khovanov polynomial (the notation\footnote{Note that here $t$ refers to an arbitrary parameter that is not related to $q$, as in the previous sections (recall that $t$ was used to replace the variable $q^2$).
-To avoid confusion, within this section, the Jones polynomial will be expressed only in terms of $q^2$ or $q$.} here follows \cite{Bar-Natan1}) \be Kh_{\mathbb{Q}}(q,t) = \sum_{j,r} q^j t^r \dim{H^{r,j}}. \ee The graded Euler characteristic is given by $Kh_{\mathbb{Q}}(q,t=-1)$.
-It can be thought of as a generating function since, for each $j$, the Euler characteristic $\chi$ is the coefficient of the term $q^j$.
-In other words, for a fixed row $j$, the value of $\chi=\chi(j)$ is equal to the alternating sum over $r$ of the dimensions of $H^{r,j}$ contained in it.
-The normalised Jones polynomial can be obtained from the graded Euler characteristic (which is the same as $\bar{J}(q^2)$) by dividing with $q+q^{-1}$ \be J(q^2) = \frac{1}{q+q^{-1}} Kh_{\mathbb{Q}}(q,t=-1). \ee
+The content of Khovanov homology is contained in the Khovanov polynomial (the notation here follows\footnote{The subscript $\mathbb{Q}$ indicates that this is a rational homology.
+We further remark that here $t$ refers to an arbitrary parameter that is not related to $q$, as in the previous sections.
+To avoid confusion, within this section, the Jones polynomial will be expressed only in terms of $q^2$ or $q$.} \cite{Bar-Natan1}) \be Kh_{\mathbb{Q}}(q,t) = \sum_{j,r} q^j t^r \dim{H^{r,j}}. \ee At $t=-1$, this polynomial can be thought of as a generating function for the Euler characteristic of the doubly-graded homology group $H^{r,j}$, with respect to one of the gradings.
+In particular, the Euler characteristic $\chi$, labeled as $\chi_j:=\chi(j)$ at each fixed $j$, is expressed as the alternating sum over $r$ of the dimensions of $H^{r,j}$, i.e. $\chi_j=\sum_r (-1)^r \dim H^{r,j}$ (the coefficient of $q^j$).
+The $q$-graded Euler characteristic $Kh_{\mathbb{Q}}(q,t=-1)=\sum_j \chi_j q^j$ is, by construction, the unnormalised Jones polynomial $\bar{J}(q^2)$, while its normalised version is related to the Khovanov polynomial by \be J(q^2) = \frac{1}{q+q^{-1}} Kh_{\mathbb{Q}}(q,t=-1). \ee